SzymonNowakowski/ICCS-2023/README.md

     ./run_insurance.sh
     ```
     this last command runs `run_something.sh` script with appropriate parameters, which in turn creates a SLURM job with `run_something.slurm` file.
-5. In case of a cluster distributed computations, one must manually concatenate the result files
+5. In case of a cluster-based distributed computations, one must manually concatenate the 20 result files

 ### Adult data set

-1. To get the adult results computed, run:
+1. To get the Adult results computed, run:
     ```{bash}
     cd real_data_experiments
     mkdir results